garrettgman/garrettgman.github.io/foundations.md

 8   | $$4.04$$ | $$1.09$$ | $$3.70$$
 ...   | $$...$$ | $$...$$ | $$...$$

-A data set transforms a law into a pattern, which makes data a very useful tool for science.
-The tool isn't perfect, patterns are very difficult to spot in raw data, but you can optimize how you search for patterns.

-First, you can transform your variables or compute summary statistics in a way that would make patterns easier to spot.
-Data scientists often transform their data, a process known as _data wrangling_, to prepare for the steps that follow.

-Second, you can visualize raw data to make patterns easier to spot.
+The patterns in a data set become even more clear when you visualize the data.
 Notice how the pattern between $$F$$, $$M$$, and $$A$$ becomes obvious when you visualize the data with a three dimensional, or even a two dimensional, graph.
 The relationship $$F = MA$$ appears as a three dimensional plane that each of the data points falls on.
 This plane resembles a line when it is projected into a two-dimensional graph.

 ![](/images/fma.png)

-Third, you can use a computer algorithm to search for patterns within data, which is exactly what data scientists do when they use statistical modeling or machine learning techniques.
+To summarise, data sets reveal natural laws as patterns between values, which makes data a very useful tool for science.
+To search for a law, you can collect data and study it for patterns.
+You can visualize the data to make patterns more obvious, or you can search for patterns in the data with a computer algorithm, which is exactly what data scientists do when they use statistical modeling or machine learning techniques.

 Moreover, you can count on laws to appear as patterns in data under a wide variety of conditions.
 Consider what would happen if your data failed in some way, for example, if your measurements were inaccurate, or if your data did not contain all of the variables in a law.

 If your values are contaminated by measurement errors, the errors will add noise to your data.
 As long as the errors are relatively small, laws will still emerge in your data as discernable, but noisy patterns.